 Excel Sync: Edit a RowShare Table in Microsoft Excel

-Click the first option (Excel Sync) to edit your RowShare table directly in Excel and sync updates with RowShare.
+Click the 3rd option, Excel Sync, to edit your RowShare table directly in Excel and sync updates with RowShare.
 You will be allowed to see and modify rows and columns according to your RowShare permissions.

 To get the best of both worlds, there are many benefits to editing a RowShare table in Excel:

 - Gain offline access to RowShare

 - Benefit from Excel analysis: charts, pivot tables...

 - Use Excel unrivaled speed to edit hundreds or thousands of cells

 - While benefiting from RowShare collaborative features (Access rights management, notifications, rich content…)

 To edit your RowShare table from Excel, click on Excel above the table and choose the Excel sync option.
 Simply open the downloaded Excel file to begin synchronizing with RowShare.